If you’ve been wondering how to frame stretched canvas, you’re not alone.

-Stretched canvas presents some unique challenges when it comes to picture framing.
-This is due largely to the fact that most picture frames are not designed to hold a stack of components more than ¾” thick.
-Yet canvas stretched on a framework made of stretcher bars (some times called stretcher strips) typically runs from ½” to 2-1/4” thick, which means most frames are not equipped to hold the thickness of a stretched canvas.
+Stretched canvas presents some unique challenges when it comes to choosing a frame, especially due to the fact that many aren’t designed to hold components more than ¾” thick.
+This is a problem, as a canvas stretched on a framework made of stretcher bars typically runs from up to 2 ¼” thick.

-To be clear, the frame can actually hold the canvas, but not without a portion of the stretcher sticking out of the back.
-If the canvas doesn’t drop fully into the frame, it cannot be secured by driving points into the walls of frame recess to hold it in.
-So what do you do?
+To be clear, the frames for stretched canvas can hold the canvas itself, but not without a portion of the stretcher sticking out of the back.
+If the canvas doesn’t drop fully into the frame, it cannot be secured by driving points into the walls of the frame recess to hold it in.

-Regular Frames with Off Set Clips
+Regular Frames with Offset Clips

 Off-set clips are designed to reach up and overlap contents that protrude from the back of a frame.
-This is a good option whenever the stretched canvas is only marginally thicker than the frame is deep, say ¼” or less.
-The amount of canvas that protrudes is minimal, is not visible from the front or sides of the frame.
+This is a good option for a stretched canvas that is only marginally thicker than the frame is deep (about ¼” or less).
+The amount of canvas that protrudes is minimal and not visible from the front or sides of the frame.

 Shadowbox and Canvas Frames